 - Curriculum vitae (CV)

 In addition, you should:

-- Address the academic formally by their title and surname ie Dear Associate Professor Smith
+- Address the academic formally by their title and surname (e.g. Dear Associate Professor Smith)

-- Refer specifically to their research and how it aligns with your experience and interest
+- Refer specifically to their research and how it aligns with your experience and interests

 - Detail any other relevant skills and training that will make you a valuable member of their research team.